 You may work in retirement for an Episcopal institution that participates in the Plan under the Working While Pensioned (WWP) rules while receiving your pension benefit if you meet the following two criteria:

 - You will not be working for the same Church employer from which you retired; and

-- Your compensation for a 12-month period is below 50% of the U.S. median compensation for full-time clergy ($37,700 in 2017, $38,250 in 2018).
+- Your compensation for a 12-month period is below 50% of the U.S. median compensation for full-time clergy ($38,250 in 2018).
 See Housing below for details on when a housing allowance will be included toward your compensation limit.

 These restrictions do not apply to clergy age 72 or older or to clergy who work for an employer that is not participating in the Clergy Pension Plan.